Arundel, Queensland: Geography

 Located in the suburb is the Coombabah Lake Conservation Park, bordered by Coombabah Creek and adjacent to the Ivan Gibbs Wetlands Reserve in Coombabah.
 The Biggera Creek Dam is located in Arundel, for the purpose of flood mitigation.

 History

-In September 1989, Arundel was officially named a suburb and has since grown into a series of housing estates.
+Arundel was officially named and bounded as a suburb on 16 September 1989 and has since grown into a series of housing estates.

 A.B.
 Paterson College opened on 1 January 1991.
-In 2016, A.B.
-Paterson College celebrated its 25th anniversary.
+In 2021, A.B.
+Paterson College celebrated its 30th anniversary.

 Arundel State School opened on 1 January 1994.